scivision/fortran-cpp-interface/README.md

 ## Error handling in Fortran with C/C++ main program

 Using Fortran statement "stop" or "error stop" with a C/C++ main program works like with a Fortran main program.
-The "error*" examples show this.
+The "error" examples show this.

 ## References